As part of our UX/UI Design Course, Alessandra was able to work on an existing app, Fledglink, which also allowed her to build her UX portfolio.

 By examples they were concerned about privacy so we added the option ‘privacy settings’ to their profile where they decide what other people can see.
 Then we noticed how they responded to certain icons, by example we used a heart icon to save a job or a feature from the blog, but that icon was understood as a rating icon like on Instagram, eventually we changed that icon with a bookmark.

-When I attended the course I already read books and articles and did a three days bootcamp but during my Beginner UX Design Course at UX Academy I had the chance to practice in depth the entire process and understand clearly the principles to apply in a future job.
+When I attended the course I already read books and articles and did a three days bootcamp but during my UX/UI Design Course at UX Academy I had the chance to practice in depth the entire process and understand clearly the principles to apply in a future job.
 Plus there was a chance to step out of my work routine and be more aware of soft skills which are very important in a team work.

 Click here to see the full prototype.